 Optician and dental records

 Your optician and dentist also hold records about you.
-To access your optician or dental records, you may need to show proof of identity.
+To access your optician or dental records, you will need to contact them directly; you may need to show proof of identity.

 Power of attorney:

 Your health records are confidential, and members of your family are not allowed to see them, unless you give them written permission, or they have power of attorney.

 A lasting power of attorney is a legal document that allows you to appoint someone to make decisions for you, should you become incapable of making decisions yourself.